 “When the calendar page turned to 2017, our lawyers were expecting it was going to be a challenging year for underserved communities,” said Kelly M. Dermody, chair of the firm’s employment practice group and managing partner of the San Francisco office.
 “We fully deployed.
 How do we as a legal community give back?
 Now is certainly a time to serve justice.”

 Managing partner Steven E. Fineman noted the firm’s burgeoning cases in data privacy, which include high-profile child data theft lawsuits against Disney and Viacom, among others, as well as data breach cases like the successful Anthem patient data and Google message scanning cases.
-Dermody pointed to new and ongoing cases over equity fraud and gender discrimination like 2017’s Google gender discrimination and Sandia National Labs gender discrimination cases, while Cabraser identified sees the firm’s future focusing on adaptability, as employment cases at Lieff Cabraser can also be intertwined with antitrust cases, public safety cases often involve environmental matters, and consumer cases can become employment cases.
+Dermody pointed to new and ongoing cases over equity fraud and gender discrimination like 2017’s Google gender discrimination, while Cabraser identified sees the firm’s future focusing on adaptability, as employment cases at Lieff Cabraser can also be intertwined with antitrust cases, public safety cases often involve environmental matters, and consumer cases can become employment cases.

 “The one thing that’s been constant in our firm is change, and we don’t tend to see cases fall into neat categories, because they don’t,” Cabraser explained.
 “We try to be flexible.
 We try to look at cases, and we always used to say there’s only one kind of case that we do: That’s one that we firmly believe is worthwhile.”